bristolmotorclub/autosolo-timing/pi/README.md

 ### Bugs
 * Doesn't check if it's already in rc.local
 * Not checked it even works!
+* So much has changed since I wrote it that it probably doesn't work

 ## FDS.py
 Functions for connecting to the FDS Timing hardware and returning the time stamp and input when triggered.